Licensing Guides

 All HVAC/ Mechanical, Plumbing, Gas Piping and related specialty licenses are issued through the Iowa Plumbing & Mechanical Systems Board (PMSB).

-Does My Iowa HVAC/Mechanical Contractor License Work in Any Other State?
+Does My Iowa HVAC License Work in Any Other State?

-Iowa does not have reciprocity agreements with any other state for HVAC/Mechanical licenses.
-If you are licensed at a master level in another state and want to practice in Iowa you will need to apply for examination and follow the same application process as any other master candidate.
-Your master license from another state or local jurisdiction will serve as proof of your eligibility to test and apply for licensure.
+No, your Iowa HVACR/Mechanical license does not work in any other state.
+If you are licensed in Iowa you will need to apply for a license in any other state following that state’s rules.
+Some states will accept your Iowa license as proof of eligibility to test and apply for licensure.
+Likewise, your master license from another state or local jurisdiction will serve as proof of your eligibility to test and apply for licensure in Iowa.

 HVAC Specific Requirements: EPA Certification

-Everywhere throughout the country, including Iowa, federal-level EPA regulations under Section 608 of the Clean Air Act require that technicians who maintain, service, repair, or dispose of equipment that could release refrigerants into the atmosphere must be certified.
+Throughout the country, including in Iowa, federal-level EPA regulations under Section 608 of the Clean Air Act require that technicians who maintain, service, repair, or dispose of equipment that could release refrigerants into the atmosphere must be certified.
 EPA Section 608 HVAC Certification is required for any professional who conducts refrigerant line-pressure tests or handles or adds refrigerant to existing air conditioning systems.

 Most training programs can direct you to how and where to get that certification, or your employer will require you to get it before handling refrigerant.
 You can also go to EPA.gov and key in 608 Certification in the search bar to find out which institutions in your state offer certification programs.
 All apprenticeships will include this preparation and testing.